.NET Microservices: Architecture for Containerized .NET Applications

 Enterprises are increasingly realizing cost savings, solving deployment problems, and improving DevOps and production operations by using containers.
-Microsoft has been releasing container innovations for Windows and Linux by creating products like Azure Container Service and Azure Service Fabric, and by partnering with industry leaders like Docker, Mesosphere, and Kubernetes.
+Microsoft has been releasing container innovations for Windows and Linux by creating products like Azure Kubernetes Service and Azure Service Fabric, and by partnering with industry leaders like Docker, Mesosphere, and Kubernetes.
 These products deliver container solutions that help companies build and deploy applications at cloud speed and scale, whatever their choice of platform or tools.

 Docker is becoming the de facto standard in the container industry, supported by the most significant vendors in the Windows and Linux ecosystems.
 (Microsoft is one of the main cloud vendors supporting Docker.)
 In the future, Docker will probably be ubiquitous in any datacenter in the cloud or on-premises.